ronlaws86/networkMonitor/README.md

 $('#14').load('host.php?ip=1.2.3.4&name=DisplayNameOfHost');

+To change the names of the columns, you will need to edit the HTML in index.php.

+A user friendly way of doing this is planned for a future release among some other awesome features and optimisations.

 # RASBERRY PI 2 and 3
 Rasbian Release is based off a few combined projects over the top of the stock Rasbian Image.